 Average duration of stay

-As of 31 December 2020, the average length of stay of applicants for international protection in the reception system was 14,3 months.
+In 2021, the average length of stay of applicants for international protection in the reception system was 14.9 months.

 Most of the applicants stay a considerable part of this period, or all of it, in collective reception centres.
 The law provides for accommodation to be adapted to the individual situation of the asylum seeker, but in practice places are mostly assigned according to availability and preferences under the reception model introduced in 2015.
 It was then decided that reception should mainly be provided in collective centres, while only certain cases would benefit from individual accommodation (see Forms and Levels of Material Reception Conditions).